- Snoqualmie/Skykomish Basin projects

 - South Fork Snoqualmie Levee Improvement Project - An analysis of the river dynamics along the levied section of the South Fork Snoqualmie River to identify areas of weakness or concern within the levee system and define alternative actions to address them.

-- South Fork Snoqualmie River Corridor Planning - This planning effort will identify and prioritize a series of actions that reduce flood risk and are ecologically and financially sustainable.
+- South Fork Snoqualmie River Corridor Planning and Capital Investment Strategy - This planning effort will identify and prioritize a series of actions that reduce flood risk and are ecologically and financially sustainable.

 - Snoqualmie River Hydraulic and Hydrologic Study - A study conducted in two phases (Snoqualmie River Hydraulic Study completed in 2016 and Snoqualmie River Hydrologic Study completed in 2017) that evaluated the effects of Snoqualmie Falls projects on downstream flooding.